-Interview Process
+Interview process

-If your application is successful, you will be invited to a 30-minute interview, on-site, at RADA.
+If your application is successful, you will be invited to a 30-minute interview which will take place in-person at RADA or via digital format (Microsoft Teams or Zoom).
 The interview panel will consist of the Panel Chair and two other panel members, appointed by the Programme Leader.
 You will have the opportunity to tour our facilities and ask questions.
 While we aim to show all technical facilities, some areas may be inaccessible due to ongoing work.
 We may contact you in advance of your interview to gather more information relating to your previous experience and/or qualifications to ensure that this is the right course for you.